arrow left BLOG

 • Presets for processing services: If you use PPP service to define your base position, consider GNSS receivers with built-in presets for popular processing services such as NRCan, OPUS, and AUSPOS.
 This eliminates complex configuration steps and ensures accurate base positioning for post-processing.

-A base station that checks all these boxes won’t just work with your drone, it’ll enhance your entire mapping workflow.
+A base station that checks all these boxes won’t just work with your drone—it will strengthen your entire RTK GPS system and mapping workflow.

 Reach RS3 GNSS base